CatsLover2006/Audiodex/README.md

 _I'm a really lucky person ain't I?_

 ## User Stories
-- As a user, I want to play my music
+- As a user, I expect to be able to play my music
-  - As a user, I want to play my music library nonstop for an extended period of time
+  - As a user, I expect to be able to play my music library nonstop for an extended period of time
   - As a user, I don't expect my music playback history and queue to persist after closing the program
 - As a user, I want to be able to convert my music to a different format
+  - As a user, I want to be able
-- As a user, I want to view, edit, and add songs to my music library, which is a list of songs
+- As a user, I expect to be able to view, edit, and add songs to my music library, which is a list of songs
   - As a user, I expect my music library to automatically be loaded when I launch the program after importing the first time
   - As a user, I expect my music library to not disappear if I move the application<br>I expect my music library to be stored as a part of my user, and not alongside the application
   - As a user, I expect to be able to revert my music library to a previous version if I do something I didn't intend to do
+  - ~~As a user, I want to be able to edit the metadata of my songs~~

 In effect I'm creating a iTunes competitor.<br>
-I have made a program that I would intentionally go out of my way to use. ~~It's still command line.~~ Wow.
+I have made a program that I would intentionally go out of my way to use.
+Wow.